What do MACRA and MIPS mean for your practice?

 At Aledade, our team brings together a wide range of experts with vast experience in regional and federal healthcare policy.

-Travis Broome, our healthcare policy lead, is a veteran of the Center for Medicare & Medicaid Services (CMS).
+Travis Broome, our VP of Health Care Policy, is a veteran of the Center for Medicare & Medicaid Services (CMS).
 Before joining the Aledade team, Travis served as a Regional Director at CMS, overseeing Medicare Part A & B, EHR, and ACO operations across five states.
 Prior to this, Travis lead the team that crafted the early rounds of meaningful use regulations for the EHR Incentive Programs.
 Travis received Masters of Public Health, and of Business Administration in Health Care Organization and Policy from the University of Alabama at Birmingham.
 Travis works closely with our CEO and co-founder Dr. Farzad Mostashari and the rest of the Aledade team to ensure that health reform in Medicare, Medicaid and the private sector puts independent, primary care physicians at the center of the transition to value based payment.
 Travis has published and presented extensively on value based payment models, with his work featured by the American Journal of Managed Care (AJMC), the Health Information and Management Systems Society (HIMSS), the American College of Physicians (ACP), the National Association of ACOs (NAACOs), and the Centers for Disease Control and Prevention (CDC), among others.